alan-if/alan-bugs-testbed/README.md

 Anyone can [report a bug] by providing code examples to this repository via pull requests.

-For any questions and discussions, either [open an issue] here or join the conversation via email on the [Alan-IF Yahoo group].
+For any questions and discussions, either [open an issue] here or join the conversation via email on the [Alan-IF Google group].

 -----